UbiquityRobotics/ubiquity_main/README.md

         sudo vi /etc/rc.local
         stty -F /dev/ttyAMA0  115200

+32. Remove delays if you want to avoid 2 minute bootup sleeps that are not really a RasPi issue.

+        sudo vi /etc/init/failsafe.conf
+        Now remove the 40 and 59 sec sleeps right after message 'Waiting for network configuration'

 ### Installing USB WiFi dongles:

 The are two common USB WiFi dongles.
 One is based on the Realtek 8192